Our Efforts

 More than two-thirds of total subcontract dollars awarded to small and diverse businesses at the project in Cape Canaveral, Florida.

-To provide tangible and substantive benefits for Aboriginal and Torres Strait Islander peoples, Bechtel launched the Reconciliation Action Plan (RAP) in 2022, founded on the core pillars of relationships, respect, and opportunity.
-This plan, which was endorsed by Reconciliation Australia, the leading body for reconciliation in the country, is a formal commitment to expand access for First Nations people across our projects and operations.
+To provide tangible and substantive benefits for Aboriginal and Torres Strait Islander peoples, Bechtel launched the Reconciliation Action Plan (RAP) in 2022, which was endorsed by Reconciliation Australia, the leading body for reconciliation in the country.
+Now in its second iteration, the plan is founded on the core pillars of relationships, respect, and opportunity and serves as Bechtel’s formal commitment to expand access for First Nations people across our projects and operations.

-With this RAP, we will measure progress across our business for the first time—an important step to continue supporting and growing our diverse and inclusive workforce and supply chain.
+This second RAP underscores our ongoing commitment to reconciliation and building meaningful partnerships with First Nations communities in Australia—an important step to continue supporting and growing our diverse and inclusive workforce and supply chain.

 For decades, Bechtel has worked to inspire the next generation of engineers.
 And as investment in infrastructure surges around the world, we need more engineers who are ready to help us build a better world—to renew infrastructure, strengthen critical supply chains and manufacturing, advance the clean energy transition, and support long-term economic gains.
 Securing the workforce needed to meet the moment requires strong collaboration with diverse partners.